Jonathan-Gander/LineChartView/README.md

 - `labelColor`: Color of values text
 - `secondaryLabelColor`: Color of labels text
 - `labelsAlignment`: `.left`, `.center`, `.right` to align both labels above chart
-- `indicatorPointColor`: Color of indicator point displayed when user drag finger on chart
+- `indicatorPointColor`: Color of indicator point displayed when user drags finger on chart
 - `indicatorPointSize`: Size of indicator point
 - `lineColor`: First color of line
 - `lineSecondColor`: If set, will display a linear gradient from left to right from `lineColor` to `lineSecondColor`